InjectiveLabs/docs/source/includes/_derivatives_spec.md

 /// @param order The make order to be executed.
 /// @param quantity Desired quantity of contracts to execute.
 /// @param margin Desired amount of margin (denoted in baseCurrency) to use to fill the order.
-/// @param accountID The accountID of the account for the taker to cross-margin with, if any.
+/// @param subAccountID The subAccountID of the account for the taker to cross-margin with.
 /// @param signature The signature of the order signed by maker.
 /// return results The fillResults function fillOrKillOrder(